gardener/gardener/docs/api-reference/core.md

 <em>(Optional)</em>
 <p>HighAvailability describes the high availability configuration for seed system components.
 A highly available
-seed will need at least 3 nodes or 3 availability zones (depending on the configured FailureTolerance of <code>node</code> or <code>zone</code>), allowing spreading of system components across the configured failure domain.</p>
+seed will need at least 3 nodes or 3 availability zones (depending on the configured FailureTolerance of <code>node</code> or <code>zone</code>), allowing spreading of system components across the configured failure domain.
+Deprecated: This field is deprecated and not respected at all.
+It will be removed in a future release.
+Use
+<code>.spec.provider.zones</code> instead.</p>
 </td>
 </tr>
 </table>